HeronErin/rug-clone/README.md

 negative values, for example `a << 5` is equivalent to `a >> -5`.

-The shifting operators are also supported for the [`Float`] and [`Complex`] types, where they are equivalent to multiplication or division by a power of two.
+The shifting operators are also supported for the [`Float`] and [`Complex`] number types, where they are equivalent to multiplication or division by a power of two.
 Only the exponent of the value is affected; the mantissa is unchanged.

 ### Exponentiation